Moving Company Insurance

 The average moving company in America spends between $450-$1,000 per year for $1 million in general liability coverage.

-Compare the average cost of general liability insurance for a moving company business to other professional industries using the graph below:
+Compare the average cost of general liability insurance for a moving company to other professional industries using the graph below:

 Several factors will determine the price of your policy.
 These include your: